-Strawberry tiramisu is a fresh and fruity, family-friendly take on the Italian classic dessert.
-It’s easy to make and incredibly easy to enjoy.
+Strawberry tiramisu is a fresh and fruity, family-friendly take on the classic Italian dessert.
+This version has a double doze of fruit, is easy and so delicious.

 This post is sponsored by Florida Strawberry in conjunction with a social media campaign through Sunday Supper LLC.
 All opinions are my own.